bthegarty/hegarty-compiler/README.md

 The main complier functionality will likely only see small improvements when I have free time.
 However, I do have plans to improve the basic look of the page as well as add functionality to the top navigation bar.
 This is entirely dependent on when my free-time permits this.
 Like I said above though these changes will not go into this repository.
 Instead they can be found in the staging-repository that is also public.

+>> I keep a live version of this code @ https://bthegarty.github.io

 > -Brendan